Chapter 1: In Ancient Times

 According to tradition, Sannyasa is regarded as an external expression—a social form, we may say—of maturity of thought.
 Sannyasa is not taken at random, at the whim and fancy of any person.

-There were occasions when a Chela was tested by his Guru very severely, even to the point of the death of the disciple.
+There were occasions when a chela was tested by his Guru very severely, even to the point of the death of the disciple.
 The disciple never died, of course, but he was tested to such a point where any weak-minded or rational-minded disciple would have run away from that place.
 He would not have stayed with the Guru.
-The Gurus were very able persons; they were only testing, and the test was very severe.
-After such a test period of twelve years or sometimes even more, the Guru would summon the disciple, and without any premeditation, would initiate him.
+But the Gurus were very able persons; they were only testing, and the test was very severe.
+After such a test period for twelve years, or sometimes even more, the Guru would summon the disciple, and without any premeditation, would initiate him.

 In the Upanishads, we have some very interesting anecdotes referring to the type of life of a chela.
 In the Chhandogya Upanishad, for instance, there is the story of Upakosala, who served a Guru by the name of Satyakama.
 Although the Guru did not initiate the disciple even after years and years of service, and it did not appear that he was going to initiate him at all, he took service from him, and very exacting service.
 Many years passed, and the Upanishad says that even the gods took pity on the chela.
 It is very surprising indeed.
 The celestials saw the arduous life the chela was living, and took pity on him.
 They came in certain forms and initiated the disciple.
 Then the disciple, who was tending the Guru's cattle in the forest, having received this mystical initiation from the celestials in a mysterious manner, returned with the cattle to the Guru's abode.

 When the Guru saw the chela, he said, “How is it that your face is shining today, a thing which I have not seen up to this time, as if you know something which you did not know earlier?
 Have you learned something new?”

 The chela replied, “Yes.”